Gaian-pixel/MicroService_Library/README.md

 # MicroService_Library
-A microservices library management system written on boot-spring, based on REST and GraphQl and runned on k8s
+A library management system written on boot-spring, based on REST and GraphQl and runned on k8s

 Instruction to set up the enviroment